BelledonneCommunications/flexisip-account-manager/README.md

 ### Create or update a Space

 Create or update a Space, required to then create accounts afterward.
 The `super` option enable/disable the domain as a super domain.
+The `digest-realm` option try to create a Digest authentication configuration with this realm.

-    php artisan spaces:create-update {sip_domain} {host} {name} {--super}
+    php artisan spaces:create-update {sip_domain} {host} {name} {--super} {--digest-realm=}

 ### Import the old DotEnv instance configuration into a Space